Application Requirements Department of Dance

 All students intending to major in Dance must meet the Jacksonville University requirements for admissions and must complete an official application with the University's Admissions office.
 Additionally, students applying for admission into either the BA or BFA degree in Dance must gain admission into the chosen degree program through a live audition process.

 Only under special circumstances (such as international students) may students audition through a recorded process.
 Both methods should be registered through the Office of Admissions.

 We are strongly committed to making the degree accessible and affordable.
 Estimates of annual expenses and payment options are available from the admissions office.
-Scholarship recommendations will be made to Financial Aid and awards will be offered upon acceptance into the dance program.
+The program offers artist scholarships, loans and possible on-campus employment.
+Here are a few considerations:

 The undergraduate program strongly encourages applications from the international dance community.
 Since 1964, JU has developed artistic exchanges of choreographers, students and teachers with 61 countries around the world.
 We value the contributions that can be made to the program by students from countries outside the U.S. Students whose native language is not English.

 - Must provide a completed Report on Proficiency in English form

 - Submit results of the TOEFL, if taken (JU recommends that the TOEFL be taken, but it is not required.)